Teaching the F-2 ACARA Math Learning Intentions Through Play

 The key ideas and understandings of the ACARA Math Curriculum are closely integrated and should be taught in an integrated way.
 Play based investigations are ideal for integrating the content strands and the key ideas.

 In Mathematics, the key ideas are the proficiency strands of understanding, fluency, problem-solving and reasoning.
-The proficiency strands describe the actions (or the doing) in which students can engage when learning and using the math content.
+These strands describe the actions (or the “doing”) that students can engage in while learning and applying mathematical concepts.

-Not all proficiency strands apply to every content description, but they do indicate the breadth of mathematical actions that teachers can support through play based learning.
+Not all proficiency strands apply to every content description, but they reflect the breadth of mathematical actions that teachers can support through play based learning.

 Understanding